JStubbsUVU/Data_Course_STUBBS/README.md

-This README file contains information about my uploaded assignments This README file contains information about my uploaded assignments This README file contains information about my uploaded assignments
+This README file contains information about my uploaded assignments This README file contains information about my uploaded assignments This README file contains information about my uploaded assignments This README file contains information about my uploaded assignments This README file contains information about my uploaded assignments This README file contains information about my uploaded assignments This is an edit for assignment 1